Meet The Board

 Alex Lebowitz is from White Plains, NY went to SAR and spent a year at Yeshivat Har Etzion.
 He also happens to be a Hotelie and loves to cook and enjoy restaurants.
 He is excited to be this year’s co religious programmer and looks forward to all the torah learning programs to come!

 VP Religious Programming

-Nava Lippman is a freshman studying biological sciences in CALS.
+Nava Lippman is a sophomore studying biological sciences in CALS.
 After graduating from HANC high school in 2021, she spent a year in Israel at MMY.
 Although home is not too far (Long Island), she misses her parents and five younger siblings daily!!
 Her love of both Israel and Judaism (along with her tendency to spontaneously make Chulent) permeates her life and will be put to good use for upcoming religious programming and events!

 VP Social Programming